filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 ## Gas, fees, limits and caps

 When a message is executed it consumes _gas_.
-The total gas by a message directly affects the cost to place that message in the blockchain, that the sender will have to pay.
+The total gas consumed by a message directly affects the cost to place that message in the blockchain, which is a price that the sender will have to pay.

 ::: tip
 Lotus can be configured with several addresses to have more granular control over fees and limits depending on the operation and avoid head-of-line blocking, particularly for high value operations such as _WindowPoSts_.
 Check the [miner wallets guide](miner-wallets.md).